VEuPathDB/conifer/Util/lib/conifer/docs/UsersGuide.md

 platform.

-It uses variables defined in hierarchical layers of YAML files to populate configuration templates.
+It uses variables defined in hierarchical layers of YAML files to generate working application configurations from templates.
 The hierarchy allows you to define default values at a high level and then optionally override them a lower, more specific level.
+The templating leverates lookup and other functions to reduce human error, minimize human input and even outsource managing settings to a centralize datastore.

 ### Introduction